Commercial Invoice: What You Need to Know for Shipments Outside of Canada

 What documents do I need to include with my shipment?

-You need to include three signed copies of your commercial invoice with your shipment in order to have it cleared without delay at the border.
+*Please note: At this time, a commercial invoice must be printed and attached to UPS shipments made through your FlagShip account.
+For UPS shipments, you need to include three signed copies of your commercial invoice with your shipment in order to have it cleared without delay at the border.
 When you generate your shipping labels at the end of your shipment, the commercial invoice will automatically get generated as well.
 Make sure you sign and include all three copies of the commercial invoice with your shipment.

 Please note the information regarding commercial invoices should be used as a general guideline.
 For more specific customs-related information, please contact your customs broker.